September Is Prostate Cancer Awareness Month

 - African-American men have the highest prostate cancer incidence in the world.

-- More than 90 percent of all prostate cancers are discovered while they are either localized (confined to the prostate) or regional (nearby).
+- More than 90 percent of all prostate cancers are discovered when they are localized—confined to the prostate—or regional—nearby.
 The five-year survival rate for men diagnosed with prostate tumors discovered at these stages is nearly 100 percent.

 - Early prostate cancer may be present without any symptoms.
 It can often be detected with screening tests.

 - In the past 25 years, the five-year survival rate for all stages combined has increased from 68 to nearly 100 percent.

 Understanding and treating prostate cancer is a constantly evolving science.
 Recent information may leave men confused.
 Johns Hopkins prostate cancer expert H. Ballentine Carter tackles the prostate cancer questions that are on many minds.

 Can a baldness drug prevent or reduce prostate cancer?